chrislemke/ChatFred/README.md

 - **Image size**: The size of the by DALL·E 2 generated image.
 Default: `512x512`.
 - **Show notifications**: Shows all notifications provided by the workflow.
 For this, to work System notifications must be activated for Alfred.
 Default: `on`.
 - **Show ChatGPT is thinking message**: Shows the message: "💭 Stay tuned...
 ChatGPT is thinking" while OpenAI is processing your request.
 Default: `on`.
+- **Loading indicator text**: The text that is shown while ChatGPT is thinking.
+Default: `💭 Stay tuned...
+ChatGPT is thinking`.

 ## Troubleshooting ⛑️
 ### General 🙀